avichayyy/Deep-Neural-Networks-Calibration/README.md

 3. **Calibration Effects on Confidence Levels**: Networks often exhibit both over and under confidence, a phenomenon influenced by histogram binning.
 Implementing Iso or Histogram calibration methods has shown promise in enhancing both accuracy and calibration reliability.

 4. **Hyperparameters and Calibration**: The decision of hyperparameters can profoundly influence network calibration.
-For instance, parameters like learning rate, batch size, and layer configurations can impact the calibration process, often requiring fine-tuning to achieve optimal performance across different datasets and conditions.
+For instance, parameters like number of epochs, batch size, and layer configurations can impact the calibration process, often requiring fine-tuning to achieve optimal performance across different datasets and conditions.